Hexheld/hexheld-docs/MD/Pilot16.md

 When the data segment is used and if the instruction allows, the `A` flag reports whether the register value wrapped and that a segment adjustment is required.
 For more information, see **Segment Adjust**.

-The operand is written the same way as a Register Offset operand, but the register name has a "`+`" or "`-`" suffix.
+When writing the operand, the register name requires either a "`+`" or "`-`" suffix to be appended.
 For example, an auto-increase of `IX` with the data segment is written as "`DS:[IX+]`".

 > Editor's Note: Incorporate the cycle penalties for auto-indexing into this document.

 ### Memory - Displacement Index

-The operand specifies a memory access where the offset portion is the calculated sum of two values.
+The operand is a memory access where the offset portion is the calculated sum of two values.
 If the sum exceeds `$FFFF`, it will wrap back to `$0000` and continue up from there.

 The following variations of displacement-indexed addressing are available: